CommonAccord/Cmacc-Org/Doc/S/About/Tech/Spec/Record/Punctuation_v0.md

 Ti="Punctuation"

-0.sec=The parser should work with a variety of formats:
+0.sec=The rendering engine should work with a variety of formats:

 1.sec=The current flat file, source-code resembling.
 This enables use with tools of software collaboration.
 (Legal source prose is like software source code.)